We’re here to give you simple and straightforward answers on what supplements and vitamins are safe for pregnancy, and what supplements to avoid.

 - Vitamin D is needed for adequate muscle and skeletal development and for a healthy metabolism.
 Some data also suggest that it can potentially improve fertility and reduce rates of miscarriage.
 Pregnant women are commonly vitamin D deficient and require additional supplementation beyond their prenatal vitamin.

-- Omega 3s (which are in our Prenatal for her regimen) ensure adequate brain, eye, and neuron development in the fetus.
+- Omega 3s (which are in our Prenatal Daily Pack regimen) ensure adequate brain, eye, and neuron development in the fetus.

 Supplements to avoid during pregnancy